Written by – Dr. Howard Weiss

-What is “freezing of gait”?
+Freezing of gait is one symptom that might occur after many years of Parkinson’s development.
+So, what is “freezing of gait”?
 This term is used to describe a phenomenon in which patients intermittently feel that their feet are “stuck to the floor as if held by magnets” when trying to walk.
 It is as if the motor function involved in ambulation is temporarily “blocked”.
-For some, there is brief trembling of the feet in place followed by short small steps, while others experience total immobility and are unable to move it all for a few moments.
+For some, there is brief trembling of the feet in place followed by short small steps, while others experience total immobility and are unable to move at all for a few moments.

 “Freezing of gait” is often triggered by specific activities or circumstances that demand switching between motor actions.
 The earliest symptoms are noted when the patient finds that, for no apparent reason, upon arising they hesitate and are unable to immediately pick up their feet to begin moving forward.
 This transient inability to initiate locomotion is referred to as “gait initiation failure” or “start hesitation”.
 In a moment or two when this “motor block” is overcome, the patient can begin moving forward.
 Although significant “freezing of gait” is generally associated with longstanding Parkinson disease, a mild form of “gait initiation failure” can occur in patients in the early stages of the disease.